jameswu98/potatobot-1/README.md

 * Create *instances* of the appropriate motor controller class for the chassis hardware you are using.
 Set the motor controller connection IDs in the *RobotMap.h* file - this makes changing things easier if you rewire the robot - the values are all stored in one place.
-* Create a *Drive()* method that takes two *arguments* - the speed and yaw rate.
-This method turns these commanded values into speeds for each motor controller.
-Remember that the values to the motor controller must be between +/-1.
+* Create a *Drive()* method in the Chassis subsystem that takes four arguments- the x speed (*vX*), the yaw rate/z axis rotation rate (*vZ*) and the throttle. vX and vZ all must be between +/-1, while the throttle should be between 0 and 1

 ### Create a DriveFromJoystick Command
 * This command should read the current joystick position from the OI, and send appropriate